calwilee/LoLEDA/README.md

 > Grouping and Aggrigations

 In order to have a dataframe that contains infomation about the champions played and banned per match, we created two dataframes.
 For both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
-However, for the first dataframe, created a custom aggregation to combine the champions played for each team into a list.
+For the first DataFrame we created a custom aggregation to combine the champions played for each team into a list.
 For the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
 We then preformed an inner megre between the two dataframes together by index.

 > Finding the Most Banned Champions